-A man's best friend is killed on the streets of New York.
-The man (Robert Ginty) then transforms into a violent killer, turning New York into a great war zone and Christopher George is the only one to stop him.
+A man's best friend is killed on the streets of New York City.
+The man (Robert Ginty) then transforms into a violent killer, turning New York City into a great war zone, and Christopher George is the only one to stop him.

 When John Eastland's best friend, Michael Jefferson, is mugged and left permanently crippled, he decides to do something about it.
 Jefferson had saved Eastland's life in Vietnam and now it's time for Eastland to get revenge for his friend.
 Using his old Army gear he sets out on a crusade to clean up the streets of New York using the name "The Exterminator."Written by

 David Bongo <email@example.com>

 16 of 36 people found this review helpful.

 Was this review helpful to you?